Evergreen content

 The label matters because evergreen pieces are the ones worth republishing.
 They're library content, not one-shot drops.

 Most posts get 80% of their reach in the first 48 hours, then disappear.
 Evergreen posts can be re-queued every few months, and each re-share earns fresh impressions from the followers who didn't see it the first time.
-With a library of 30–50 evergreen pieces on rotation, your feed stays alive even on the weeks you don't write anything new.
+With a library of 30 to 50 evergreen pieces on rotation, your feed stays alive even on the weeks you don't write anything new.

 How to identify evergreen